sahassan012/airline-reservation-system/README.md

 The ARS then saves the userid, flightid, and ticketnumber in the array of flight data structure.
 The flight data structure includes a lock and a conditional variable to properly handle multiple threads.

-test.c, main.c, and wait.c are all programs that test the efficiency and correctness of the system.
+ars.c consists of the implementation of the system. test.c, main.c, and wait.c are all programs that test its efficiency and correctness.

 ## How to run(from command line)
 To create executable files, for all 3 programs, use Makefile by running: